On working with Open Data

 Engaging different people

 While frustrating at times, this has been an amazing experience, forcing us to engage the public administration at different levels and promoting something that (we believe) is paramount to the greater good and public service.
-The work as been a mixture of project management, product development, content management, technological evangelism and, at times, cold call selling.
-There is a portal and a myriad of webservices to maintain and keep working, and a development pipeline to look for in the next years.
+The work has been a mixture of project management, product development, content management, technological evangelism and, at times, cold call selling.
+There is a portal and a myriad of webservices to maintain and keep working, and a development pipeline to look for in the next few years.
 There are workshops, conferences and one to one meetings where we try to bring everyone on board.
-And there are a lot of blank stares, “I’ll call you later” and “what’s in this for mes” reactions that we get from would be data suppliers.
+And there are a lot of blank stares, ā€œIā€™ll call you laterā€ and ā€œwhatā€™s in this for meā€ reactions that we get from data suppliers.

-Working with little resources had made us adapt and try to make the most with less.
-We used a what we called “Government as a Developer” strategy, where we identified high profile web / app development projects within government and then nudged open data as a building block of such projects.
+Working with little resources has made us adapt and try to make the most with less.
+We used what we called ā€œGovernment as a Developerā€ strategy, where we identified high profile web / app development projects within the government and then nudged open data as a building block of such projects.
 We did that with the Citizen Map app and the Local Transparency Portal, opening up most of the data that powers those applications.
 This means that anyone can access and use that same data to build similar (or better) stuff.

-In the past two years we made significant efforts to reach out and listen to the community.
+Engaging stakeholders is another classic tenet of open data initiatives.
+In Portugal we have been focusing mainly on the Public Administration and Civil Society sectors.
+Besides all the work weā€™ve been doing at government level, we also have made some occasional efforts in reaching out to hacktivist organizations, data journalists, transparency think tanks, and the like.
+The academic and business sectors also figure on our priority list, but they require a more complex approach and some investment ā€“ so weā€™ve been focusing on the low-hanging fruit.In the past two years we made significant efforts to reach out and listen to the community.
 We met with most of the people mentioned above and, most importantly, sat them together and discussed the future vision for open data in Portugal.
 We followed design thinking methodologies and brainstormed the crap out of the past, present and future of opening up data in Portugal.
-This allowed us to further access the needs from our partners on the Public Administration, which included the need for training and technical support in developing webservices, and also the general feeling from civil society that data portals need political and legal enforcing.
+This allowed us to further access the needs from our partners in the Public Administration, which included the need for training and technical support in developing web services, and also the general feeling from civil society that data portals need political and legal enforcement.

 At one point you have to wonder if Design Thinking was just a brilliant IDEO strategy to help 3M sell Post-Its